sureshsgith/LightHouse-Chat-Application/README.md

 ## Access the Web App

 1. Open a web browser.
-2. In the browser's address bar, enter the [http://localhost](http://localhost) URL to access your LightHouse Chat Application.
+2. In the browser's address bar, enter the [http://localhost](http://localhost) URL to access your LightHouse GenerativeAI Application.

 **That's it!
-You've successfully installed and run your Chat app.
+You've successfully installed and run your GenerativeAI app.
 Enjoy using it**